Labradors are by far the most popular dog in America, topping American Kennel Club’s list of breed registrations for 29 consecutive years!

 Like most other Lab Mixes, the Shepador is known for their playful and energetic personalities!

-The Labradors x German Shepherd mix gets along very well with children and their unrelenting energies match perfectly.
+The Lab German Shepherd mix gets along very well with children, and their unrelenting energies match perfectly.
 After a good few hours running around the yard, they are happy to curl up on the couch.

 As with all Labrador mixes, feeding should occur in small, frequent bouts to satisfy their scavenger genes.
 Slow-down bowls should be used to prevent them from consuming too much food too quickly.